VirtuaCreative/blog/_posts/2015-10-15-markdown-tips-and-tricks.md

 <br>

 Let's begin with new elements.
-Did you know you can add `HTML elements` to your markdown file?
+Did you know you can add `HTML elements` to your markdown?
 For example, if you need a horizontal line, you can add it as the code below:

 {% highlight text linenos %}
 Some text here
-				# blank line
+// blank line
 <hr>
-				# blank line
+// blank line
 Something else here
 {% endhighlight %}